NiklasPrahl/AutoForcedSubtitleFlag/README.md

 ## Usage

-Just run the script with the path to the folder containing your MKV files.
+Download the script and run it with the path to the folder containing your MKV files.

+The path needs to be set in the .config file.
+See example_config.txt for reference.

 ## How it Works